na-an/TOLL/README.md

 topology optimization modeling framwork for micromixer

 The open-source CFD software OpenFOAM is used to solve the forward problem equations, adjoint equations and other PDE equations with FVM.
 The micromixer structure is optimized with countious adjoint method.

+In the OpenFOAM, you should change the parallel initialization.